2017-fall-arch1/project-3-akarabash/README.md

 To play the game:

+Player 1: RED Paddle
+Player 2: GREEN Paddle

-switches s1 and s2 move red paddle left and right and s3 and s4 move the blue paddle left and right.
+Switches s1 and s2 move the RED paddle left and right

+Switches s3 and s4 move the GREEN paddle left and right

 Any of the two players that score 4 points will win the game and a gameover followed by which player won will print in the screen,